 After performing with the ensemble for three seasons, Matt now works as a visual staff member for Rhythm X. Currently, he works as a paraprofessional with students with behavioral and mental disorders and is serving as the co-visual caption head at Lakota East High School for his second season and his first with the schools’ winter guard program.
 Matt is excited to be with Blue Knights for another DCI season!

-Austin Greene will be joining the Blue Knights as a Visual Instructor for the 2019 season.
+Jon Popham will return to the Blue Knights as a Visual Instructor for the 2020 season.

 Jon Popham has been a visual instructor with the Blue Knights since 2013.
 Jon’s drum corps career began in 2009 marching trumpet with the Glassmen Drum and Bugle Corps, which is where he aged-out in 2010.
 Jon was on the visual staff with the Glassmen for the 2011 and 2012 seasons.
 Jon has also worked with WGI Independent World groups, Cap City Percussion and Rhythm X Winds.

 Jon has been the visual caption head for the Williamstown High School “Band of Spirit” since 2009.
 While holding this position at Williamstown, the band has been a Kentucky Music Educators Association state finalist each year and earned the Class A State Championship in 2009 and 2014; the “Band of Spirit” has also been a BOA Regional Class Champion and Grand Nationals “Class A” Runner-up.
 Jon is also an active clinician and designe